the-crypt-keeper/llproxy/README.md

 # LLProxy

-LLProxy is a flexible proxy server for Large Language Models (LLMs) that allows you to discover and interact with multiple LLM endpoints through a unified interface.
+LLProxy is a flexible, auto-discovering proxy server for Large Language Models (LLMs).

 ## Features

-- Automatic discovery of LLM endpoints
+- Automatic discovery of LLM models and endpoints
+  - HTTP port scan (finds local API endpoints)
+  - SSH scan (finds processes with a PORT env var set)
+  - HTTPS managed endpoint scan (supports API keys)
-- Unified API for multiple LLM models
+- Unified completions and chat completions API for multiple LLM models
-- Support for both completions and chat completions
+  - Clients dont need to worry about keys or where the model is hosted
 - Periodic model discovery updates
 - Status page for active models
-- SSH-based model discovery
-- Support for API keys
-- Model filtering
+- Model filtering (only import some models into the proxy)

 ## Prerequisites

 - Node.js (v20)
-- npm (comes with Node.js)

 ## Installation